 On the plus side, though, we do have the fact of Chris Yost's involvement.
 Yost is well-known in #comicbook circles for his love of character work, and his New X-Men run showed he has particular skill with younger stars.
 If the film were set early on in Black Cat's career, with a younger Felicia Hardy in a starring role, then it would definitely be playing to Yost's strengths.

 All in all, though, I have to confess that this project is something of a mystery.
 Silver Sable and Black Cat have never been linked to one another in the comics, so there's literally no comic-book precedent for this film.
 What's more, we don't know if this will be a team-up or if they'll actually be antagonists, working at cross-purposes.
-The project's at an early stage - Sony hasn't even signed up a director yet - so we can't really expect more information anytime soon.
+The project's at an early stage, although Sony has now signed up director Gina Prince-Bythewood (The Secret Life of Bees).

 So there you have it, Spider-fans.
 Two more of Spider-Man's rogues' gallery are joining #Sony's developing Spider-villain universe!
 Given the lack of comic-book precedent, we simply have no idea how this is going to play out.
 That said, with Chris Yost involved in the project, I'm definitely curious...

 Are you excited at the idea of a Silver Sable / Black Cat film?

 (Source: The Hollywood Reporter; Poll Image Credit: Marvel Comics)